-The Music Studies specialisation covers a wide range of sub-disciplines, including music technology, music education, musicology and ensemble direction.
+The Music Studies specialisation covers a wide range of sub-disciplines, including music production, music education, musicology and ensemble direction.

 The Music Studies specialisation provides you with a rich variety of courses in a range of disciplines:

 - Music Production includes a range of specialist courses.
 These cover topics such as arrangement, pre-production, industry-standard recording and audio engineering techniques, professional mixing and mastering, music theory, history and industry studies, as well as live sound, sound design for film, video game and virtual reality.
 Find out more about Music Production.

 - The learning, community and engagement courses prepare students for careers in music education and audience development.